Everyone in the world has seen what 21st century war looks like.

 That last issue, who gets the cyber-conflict assignment is definitely one for the civilians to deal with.

 But on the earlier set … who do we fight, where and when and how? … military professionals think they should take the lead.
 But, their views are often pre-empted by civilians, elected officials like the President, or appointed officials, like his Secretaries of Defense and State and National Security Advisor.

-Mark Perry is a military and foreign affairs analyst whose articles have appeared in the Nation, Foreign Policy, Washington Post, and Politico.
-Perry lives in Arlington, Virginia.
+Mark Perry was a military and foreign affairs analyst whose articles appeared in the Nation, Foreign Policy, Washington Post, and Politico.
+Perry lived in Arlington, Virginia.

 He authored nine books: Four Stars, Eclipse: The Last Days of the CIA, A Fire In Zion: Inside the Israeli-Palestinian Peace Process,] Conceived in Liberty, Lift Up Thy Voice Grant and Twain; Partners In Command; Talking To Terrorists, and The Most Dangerous Man in America: The Making of Douglas MacArthur.